late-cretaceous/chord-generator/src/docs/architectural-guidelines.md

    - ❌ `voice-leading-analysis.js` imports from `voicing.js`
    - ✅ Both modules import from utility modules or core constants

+7. **Global Utility Proliferation**: Making multiple domain-specific utilities global
+   - ❌ Making `chord-extensions.js` a global utility accessible everywhere
+   - ✅ Keeping `chord-extensions.js` as a domain-specific utility accessed through its domain manager

+## Special Note on core.js

+Unlike other utilities, `core.js` serves as a global utility and may be imported by both high-level coordinators and domain managers.
+This exception is justified because:

+1. It provides truly foundational music theory constants and functions needed across domains
+2. It has no dependencies on other modules
+3. Its functions are pure and stateless
+4. It contains no domain-specific logic

+Even with this exception, be judicious in what functionality goes into `core.js`.
+If a function is specific to a particular domain, it should be placed in a domain-specific utility.

 ## Code Style for Maintaining Separation

 1. **Import Organization**: Group imports by domain for clarity